coala/documentation/Help/Getting_In_Touch.rst

 -  Subscribe to our `mailing lists <https://github.com/coala-analyzer/coala/wiki/Mailing-Lists>`__.
 -  Open an issue.
-Whether you want a new feature for coala or you have found a bug, just file `an issue <https://github.com/coala-analyzer/coala/issues>`__ and we will check it out!
+Whether you want a new feature for coala or you have found a bug, just file `an issue <https://github.com/coala-analyzer/coala/issues>`__ and we will check it out.
+In case of long discussion, you should create a new issue with clearly defined task!
 -  Give us feedback.
 If you think we're doing something useless or something amazing, let us know by dropping a message on gitter or a mail on our mailing lists!